alltheseas/nostrFAQs/FAQs-misconceptions.md

 ### nostr misconceptions and FAQ
 The purpose of these questions is to anticipate dev and non-dev questions & pushback, as they are in the early stages of discovering nostr.
 The questions have been distributed to nostr devs, and non-devs, so that we have a sampling of answers that may help assuage nostr newcomer uncertainty and uneasiness.
+These questions and the provided answers will be hosted on a website somewhere by @fiatjaf.
+Maybe nostr github repo will link to this website.

 ### questions